alexruco/alexruco.github.io/README.md

 This repository serves as an overview of web projects I have contributed to.

-My work includes strategic and technical SEO, analytics implementation, and website management.
+My work includes strategic and technical SEO, website audits, analytics implementation, plugins and themes development, and website management.

 Below is a list of websites I have worked on: